-Dr. Johnson’s research focuses on identifying genetic and environmental factors for cancer, with a particular emphasis on understanding the etiology of cancer development in the pediatric population and in individuals with inherited cancer syndromes.
-Her work is cross-disciplinary and employs both traditional and novel epidemiological and genomic tools.
+Kimberly Johnson’s research focuses on identifying genetic and environmental factors for cancer, with a particular emphasis on pediatric cancer.

-Dr. Johnson’s research has received financial support from Alex’s Lemonade Stand Foundation for Childhood Cancer, the American Cancer Society, Siteman Cancer Center, and the National Cancer Institute.
-She is a member of the Institute for Public Health, Siteman Cancer Center, the American Association for Cancer Research, and has a secondary appointment in the Department of Pediatrics at the Washington University School of Medicine.
+, and the American Association for Cancer Research, and she has a secondary appointment in the Department of Pediatrics at the Washington University School of Medicine.

 Johnson teaches “Foundations in Public Health: Epidemiology” and is chair of the Epidemiology and Biostatistics specialization in the Brown School’s Master of Public Health program.